 Increased Risk of Natural Disasters

-Climate change has led to an increased risk of natural disasters such as wildfires, storms, and floods.
-The changing climate has altered weather patterns, causing more frequent and intense weather events that pose a threat to homes and communities.
+Climate change has increased the risk of natural disasters such as wildfires, storms, and floods.
+The changing climate has altered weather patterns, causing more frequent and intense weather events that threaten homes and communities.

 One of the most significant risks associated with climate change is the higher likelihood of wildfires.
 Rising temperatures and prolonged drought conditions create the perfect environment for wildfires to spread quickly and become more challenging to control.
 These fires can destroy homes and entire neighborhoods, leading to significant financial losses for homeowners.